umbrand/brand/README.md

 proc/foo/README.md
 ```

-`proc/foo/foo` is an executable that runs the module; the `foo.yaml` contains configuration information for the process, and the README.md contains information (describing the purpose of the module, what it produces and what it consumes, how data can be interpreted, etc.)
+`proc/foo/foo` is an executable that runs the module; the `foo.yaml` contains configuration information for the process, and the README.md contains information describing the purpose of the module, what it produces and what it consumes, how data can be interpreted, etc.

-The rig assumes that `foo` will be executable as `./foo`.
-However, it's language agonistic, so if you want to write a process in C, python, bash, etc., it doesn't matter, as long as it can be executed with a ./foo command (if you're not compiling your code, just make sure to add the appropriate shebang).

 The root-level YAML structure can contain whatever sub-headings are needed, but at minimum should contain an entry called parameters with the following structure: